youngwan657/qmk_firmware/keyboards/ginny/readme.md

 ![Ginny](https://assets.bigcartel.com/product_images/247416878/IMG_20191025_1424438-01.jpeg)

 Quite possibly the smallest most feature filled board you can fit in your pocket.
-With multi-language onboard ASETNIOP and all sorts of fun shenanigans
+With multi-language onboard ASETNIOP and all sorts of fun shenanigans.
+This board is more then a novelty, it's a ergonomic wonder!

 [More info on qmk.fm](https://www.gboards.ca/product/ginni/)